rapid-lang/rapid/LRM/README.md

 ## 5. Functions

-### 5.1 Declaration TODO: Default return type of null?
+### 5.1 Declaration

 Functions in RAPID are first-class objects, but may not be declared anonymously.
 Functions are declared using the `func` keyword.
 The arguments (within parenthesis), return type (after the parenthesis, but before the braces), and the body of the function (within the braces) must be declared explicitly.
-Return types may include multiple types separated by commas, or may be omitted (for a default value of `null`).
+Return types may include multiple types separated by commas, or may be omitted for void functions.

-Return values are specified using the `return` keyword.
-If it is followed by an expression, the expression is returned.
-If not, `null` is returned.
-If the `return` keyword is omitted, the function also returns `null`
+Return values are specified using the `return` keyword, which must be followed by an expression to be returned for functions that have declared return types.
+If the return type is omitted, the function is void, an the result of calling it may not be assigned to a value.
+Void functions may use the `return` keyword by itself to exit prematurely from the function.

+Unsafe functions may not be void, because they must return errors.

 ```
 return /* expression */